xNeoCortex/swe-flask/docs/config.rst

 .. py:data:: SESSION_COOKIE_PARTITIONED

+    Browsers will only send cookies with requests over HTTPS if the cookie is
+.. py:data:: SESSION_COOKIE_PARTITIONED

     Browsers will only send cookies with requests over HTTPS if the cookie is marked "secure".
+The application must be served over HTTPS for this to make sense.

+    Default: ``False``

+    .. versionadded:: 3.1.0

+    marked "secure".
 The application must be served over HTTPS for this to make sense.